 Academic admission requirements for all other applicants are available at:

-- Early Childhood Education Diploma from a public Ontario College or equivalent, with minimum 3.0/B/70% cumulative GPA PLUS
+- Early Childhood Education Diploma from a public Ontario college with a minimum 3.0/B/70% cumulative GPA

 - These courses cannot be part of the ECE diploma studies